antonkrasov/AndroidProgressLayout/README.md

 ```

-  Now you can use progressLayout.setProgress(true / false) to show or hide progress bar.
+  Now you can use progressLayout.progressLayout.showProgress() to show progress bar, progressLayout.showContent() to show content, or progressLayout.showErrorText( <description> ) to show any text.

+progressLayout:progress="true|false" indicates, will progress bar visible, after view creation, or not.

 ```java
     webView.setWebViewClient(new WebViewClient() {